 If you apply for a position but we do not take you on as an employee or contractor, we keep the personal information you provide us as part of your application for a period of around two years, in case it is needed for legal purposes or in case we want to re-approach you or you re-apply.

-If you want us to delete your personal data at any time, please request this to your HR contact or by email to firstname.lastname@example.org.
-We will delete data received from applicants who we do not hire when requested, unless there is a legal requirement to maintain it.
+If you want us to delete your personal data at any time, please request this to your People and Culture contact or by email to firstname.lastname@example.org or email@example.com.
+If you are unsure which division of Learnosity you are engaged by, you can contact either of the email addresses above and your email will be forwarded to the right person for response.
+We will delete data received from applicants who we do not hire when requested, unless there is a legal requirement to keep it.

 Seeing the data we hold about you

 If you want to see a copy of the data we hold about you, we will share it subject to any legal restraints.
-Please make such requests to your HR contact or by email to email@example.com.
+Please make such requests to your People and Culture contact or by email to firstname.lastname@example.org or email@example.com.